pilsprog/skyport-logic/docs/en/PROTOCOL.md

 any information contained in this packet to your advantage however you like.
-If it is your turn (you are the first player in the rotating "players" list,) **you have 3 seconds to reply with 3 actions packets.** Any actions you send after the 3 seconds are over are discarded.
+If it is your turn (you are the first player in the rotating "players" list,) **you have 3 seconds to reply with 3 actions packets.** Any actions you send after the 3 seconds are over, are discarded.
 This means for instance that you could send one action at 1s, another action at 2s, and the third action at 3s, but the third action will likely arrive at the server-end after the cutoff and will be discarded.
 The first two actions will still be carried out for you.